 This is why the Commission launched the Digital Cities Challenge.
 To help European cities become more productive, more innovative, better places to live.

-The Challenge will give city leaders and key stakeholders from participating cities, access to high-level experts with local and international experience, free of charge for the next 14-18 months to help them develop and implement strategic plans addressing economic growth and social welfare.
+The Challenge will give city leaders and key stakeholders from participating cities, access to high-level experts with local and international experience for the next 14-18 months to help them develop and implement strategic plans addressing economic growth and social welfare.

 The programme also includes access to tools, peer learning and innovative training, and European networks and platforms to facilitate their transformation journeys.
 As well as dialogue with other European cities who have embarked or are in the process of embarking on the same challenge, in order to exchange ideas, experiences and best practices.